backdrop-contrib/youtube/README.md

  * `https://youtube.com.live/[video_id]`
  * `https://youtube.com/?v=[video_id]`

-All formats listed above can also be provided without 'https://', with 'www.', or with 'http://' rather than 'https://'.
+All formats listed above can also be provided without `https://`, with `www.`, or with `http://` rather than `https://`.
+The last format can be provided with additional parameters (ignored) and `v` does not have to be the first parameter.

 To enable Colorbox support, enable the YouTube Field Colorbox module included in this directory and consult its README file.